Refund & Cancellation Policies

 Refunds will not be issued for any missed classes or missed make-up classes.
-Students who are unable to attend a make-up class, may be able to make-up the class on another day if there is availability.
 There are no make-up options if you do not attend a class that was run at its regularly scheduled day and time.
-Students must make-up classes at their regular class location, unless other arrangements have been made with ATKB Tennis staff.

 Refunds for prolonged injury or illness will be handled on a case-by-case basis.
 Please contact ATKB Tennis to discuss a refund if such an occasion arises.

 While ATKB Tennis does their best to keep all classes on schedule, we are an outdoor-based service and weather may be a factor on our class schedules.
-Any class that has to be cancelled, will have a corresponding make-up class (typically the Thursday, Friday, or Saturday of the same week at the same time, coaches will advise).
+For most sessions, classes for kids will have options on multiple days of the week.
+Those alternate days will be used as makeup days.
+If there is not an alternate class offered during you session, a make-up class will be scheduled.
 In the event of a cancellation, you will be notified by the coach via text message.
 If you are unable to receive text messages, please note this at the time of sign-up and coaches will make a cancellation telephone call instead.
-If there is no answer at the given telephone number provided, a voicemail message will be left as an acceptable method of contact.

 These are a few of the reasons that classes may be cancelled throughout the season: